Skip to content

 OPERATING BUDGET

-In FY 2025-2026, RAP’s operating budget totaled$359 million.
-RAP’s operating budget is funded by three sources: $298 million from the City-Charter property tax revenue allocation, $60 million from earned revenue (revenue generated by RAP-operated programs such as pool passes), and $285,000 from specified funds (Figure 113).
+In FY 2025–2026, RAP’s operating budget totaled $359 million.
+RAP’s operating budget is funded by three sources: $298 million from property tax revenue allocation required by City Charter, $60 million from earned revenue (revenue generated by RAP-operated programs such as pool passes), and $285,000 from specified funds (Figure 104).

 In the Mayor’s proposed budget for FY 2026, RAP would not receive any funding from the General Fund and would rely on earned revenue and Charter-mandated appropriation, supplemented by select special funds.